 Cyber Crimes Unit Investigator Intern

 Please note: This position is for current undergrad college students with the ability for in-person work on the University of Notre Dame campus in South Bend, IN.
-Those hired are for the 2025-2026 academic year, with limited spaces available starting January 2025.
+Those hired are to begin during the 2025-2026 academic year.
 Current seniors should not apply.

 Incumbent serves as an Investigator for St. Joseph County Cyber Crimes Unit, responsible for investigating criminal cases on behalf of both defense of those accused of crimes as digital forensic examiners.
 Students will acquire, parse, and analyze information from digital evidence involved in activate case investigations and pending prosecutions, while learning the process of digital analysis and investigation.
 Students may also be exposed to learning experiences related to cyber forensics, digital investigations, and forensics research.

 The Digital Forensics Investigator program is geared towards students looking to enter the field of cyber security and analysis post-graduation.
-This program is structured for the student to participate their entire academic year once selected.
-However, students who plan on studying abroad are not excluded from this opportunity.
-Moreover, since this internship involves conducting digital forensics on evidence in active criminal case and prosecutions, the St. Joseph County Prosecutor will swear in students so that they will have law enforcement powers during their time working as a Digital Forensics Investigator.
+This program is structured for the student to participate their entire academic career once selected.
+Since this internship involves conducting digital forensics on evidence in active criminal case and prosecutions, the St. Joseph County Prosecutor will swear in students so that they will have law enforcement powers during their time working as a Digital Forensics Investigator.

 Student Investigators will be paid for their participation (10 hours a week).
 Positions cover the entire academic year and summer opportunities are also available.
 The starting rate of pay is $15.00 per hour and may increase based on demonstration of proficiency and obtaining industry certifications.
 Students will select their own working schedule based on what is best given their academic schedule and other responsibilities.